mohammad-aftab-hossain-mozumder/ASSIGNMENT-11-BOOK-COURIER-SERVER/README.md

 ## 🎯 Purpose

 This is the backend/server-side of the **BookCourier** application.
 It provides RESTful APIs to manage users, books, orders, payments, and role-based dashboards (User, Librarian, Admin).
 The server ensures secure data handling, authentication, authorization, and smooth communication between the client and database.
+That should be interesting

 ## 🌐 Live Server URL
 https://assignemnt-11-server.vercel.app